 How about Insurance?

-This is a ploy that many places use to get you there… from posting insurance logos to outright lying about the acceptance.
+This is a ploy that many places use to get you.
+From posting insurance logos to outright lying about the acceptance.
 We begin by contacting your insurance carrier.
 We ask all the relevant questions to ensure you get the correct answers about your coverage.
 Before any commitment is made you will know what to expect.
 Since insurance companies pay after discharge, we do everything possible to ensure the guidelines, precertification and other details are met to assist with any possible reimbursement to you, however they will all state that there is NO GUARANTEE OF PAYMENT and many times it’s based on “medical necessity”.
 Upon your discharge we’ll process the claim for you as well as do follow up work after the fact.
 Beware of any company that says they’ll accept your insurance as payment – you may find that you’ve agreed to pay for treatment when your insurance policy has many disclaimers in place to avoid payment.
 At the end of the day you’re stuck with paying out of pocket anyway.

 How do I pay?